musicman3/Cruder/README.md

                 ->save();

 ```
+Using your own syntax to work with database functions allows you to use multiple types of databases simultaneously.
+For example, you can use MySQL or Postgres.
+New functions can always be added through the pattern located in the database adapter section.
+For MySQL, this pattern is located in `Mysql/DbFunctions->pattern()`.

-All available methods and DB-functions can be viewed in the files CrudInterface.php and DbFunctionsInterface.php or by viewing the description of these methods using tooltips in your IDE.
+All available methods can be viewed in the files CrudInterface.php or by viewing the description of these methods using tooltips in your IDE.

 ### PHP Standards Recommendations Used:
   - PSR-1 (Basic Coding Standard)